-- Health savings accounts (HSAs). - Medical savings accounts (Archer MSAs and Medicare Advantage MSAs). - Health flexible spending arrangements (FSAs). - Health reimbursement arrangements (HRAs).
+- Health Savings Accounts (HSAs). - Medical Savings Accounts (Archer MSAs and Medicare Advantage MSAs). - Health Flexible Spending Arrangements (FSAs). - Health Reimbursement Arrangements (HRAs).

 An HSA may receive contributions from an eligible individual or any other person, including an employer or a family member, on behalf of an eligible individual.
 Contributions, other than employer contributions, are deductible on the eligible individual's return whether or not the individual itemizes deductions.
-Employer contributions are not included in income.
-Distributions from an HSA that are used to pay qualified medical expenses are not taxed.
+Employer contributions aren't included in income.
+Distributions from an HSA that are used to pay qualified medical expenses aren't taxed.

 An Archer MSA may receive contributions from an eligible individual and his or her employer, but not both in the same year.
 Contributions by the individual are deductible whether or not the individual itemizes deductions.
-Employer contributions are not included in income.
-Distributions from an Archer MSA that are used to pay qualified medical expenses are not taxed.
+Employer contributions aren't included in income.
+Distributions from an Archer MSA that are used to pay qualified medical expenses aren't taxed.

 A Medicare Advantage MSA is an Archer MSA designated by Medicare to be used solely to pay the qualified medical expenses of the account holder who is enrolled in Medicare.
-Contributions can only be made by Medicare.
-The contributions are not included in your income.
-Distributions from a Medicare Advantage MSA that are used to pay qualified medical expenses are not taxed.
+Contributions can be made only by Medicare.
+The contributions aren't included in your income.
+Distributions from a Medicare Advantage MSA that are used to pay qualified medical expenses aren't taxed.

 A health FSA may receive contributions from an eligible individual.
 Employers may also contribute.
-Contributions are not includible in income.
-Reimbursements from an FSA that are used to pay qualified medical expenses are not taxed.
+Contributions aren't includible in income.
+Reimbursements from an FSA that are used to pay qualified medical expenses aren't taxed.

 An HRA must receive contributions from the employer only.
 Employees may not contribute.
-Contributions are not includible in income.
-Reimbursements from an HRA that are used to pay qualified medical expenses are not taxed.
+Contributions aren't includible in income.
+Reimbursements from an HRA that are used to pay qualified medical expenses aren't taxed.

 Comments and suggestions.
-We welcome your comments about this publication and your suggestions for future editions.
+We welcome your comments about this publication and suggestions for future editions.